 Look at the below image I have applied SUM formula to calculate the sum of the values in cell A2 and B2.
 The mistake I did here is after the first argument I should give comma (,) to separate the two arguments instead I have given space.

 How to Fix the #NULL!
 ERROR Issue?

 In these cases, we need to mention the exact argument separators.
 In the above image, I should use the comma (,) after the first argument.

 In the case of a range, we need to use Colon (:)

 #VALUE!
-Error occurs if the formula is not able to find the specified result.
+The error occurs if the formula is not able to find the specified result.
 This is due to non-numerical values or wrong data types to the argument.

 Look at the image below I have calculated the commission amount based on the sales value and commissions.

 If you notice the cell D6 and D8 we got an error as #VALUE!.
 The simple reason we got an error as #VALUE!
 Is because there is no commission percentage in the cells C6 and C8.

 We cannot multiply the text value with numerical values.

 How to Fix the #VALUE!
 ERROR Issue?

 In these cases just replace all the text values with zero until you get further information.

 ###### to be very frank it is not an error rather it is just a formatting issue.
 Look at the below image in the cell A1 have entered the date values.

 This is due to the length issue of the characters.
 The values in the cell are more than the column width.
 In simple terms “Column width is not wide enough”.

 How to Fix the ###### ERROR Issue?

 We go some errors as #N/A in the cells E6, E8, and E9.
 If you look at the ranges for these cells it does not include the values against those ids.

 ID 156 is not there in the range A6 to B13 that is why we got an error.
 Similarly, for the remaining two cells we have the same issue.